astrochili/vscode-defold/README.md

 ![tasks](https://user-images.githubusercontent.com/4752473/113480040-fcacf580-949a-11eb-8b8b-da39591373cb.gif)

-- `bob: clean` to clean the build folder.
+- `Clean` the build folder.
 Runs bob with `distclean`.
-- `bob: resolve` to fetch dependencies.
+- `Resolve` the dependencies by fetching them.
 Runs bob with `resolve`.
-- `bob: build` to make a build for debugging.
+- `Build` for debugging.
 Runs bob with `--variant debug build`.
-- `bob: bundle` to select the platform and make a bundle.
+- `Bundle` for the selected platform.

 You can configure additional arguments for dependencies resolution and bundling on the top of `.vscode/defold.sh`.

 ## Debugger

 Debugging is provided with [local-lua-debugger-vscode](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode) by [tomblind](https://github.com/tomblind).
-The VSCode extension runs `dmengine` locally and interacts with it via `stdio`.
+The extension runs `dmengine` locally and interacts with it via `stdio`.

 ![debugger](https://user-images.githubusercontent.com/4752473/113479667-0897b800-9499-11eb-91c3-00eee42e83f2.gif)